lisaong/mldds-courseware/04_SpeechTimeSeries/reveal.js/timeSeries.md

 ### Components

-* Not every components is present
+* Not every component may be present
 * Time series with only noise: can't be forecasted => guess using average
   * White noise: zero mean, constant std deviation
 * Long term is typically > 1 year (depending ...)